Azure/AKS-Construction/README.md

 # AKS-Construction

+`Status: This project is currently a Work in Progress.`

 This project provides a comprehensive, flexible templating approach to creating Azure Kubernetes Service clusters and related Azure services.
 It unifies guidance provided by the [AKS Secure Baseline](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks), [Cloud Adoption Framework](https://azure.microsoft.com/en-gb/cloud-adoption-framework/) and [Enterprise-Scale](https://github.com/Azure/Enterprise-Scale) by providing tangible artifacts to deploy Azure resources from CLI or CI/CD systems.